Sauna: History

-Areas such as the rocky Orkney islands of Scotland have many ancient stone structures for normal habitation, some of which incorporate areas for fire and bathing.
-It is possible some of these structures also incorporated the use of steam in a way similar to the sauna, but this is a matter of speculation.
+Areas such as the rocky Orkney islands of Scotland have many ancient stone structures for normal habitation, some of which include dedicated areas for fire and bathing.
+It is possible some of these structures also incorporated the use of steam in a way similar to the sauna, but this remains speculative.
 The sites are from the Neolithic age, dating to approximately 4000 B.C.E.
 Archaeological sites in Greenland and Newfoundland have uncovered structures very similar to traditional Scandinavian farm saunas, some with bathing platforms and "enormous quantities of badly scorched stones".

 The traditional Korean sauna, called the hanjeungmak, is a domed structure constructed of stone that was first mentioned in the Sejong Sillok of the Annals of the Joseon Dynasty in the 15th century.
 Supported by Sejong the Great, the hanjeungmak was touted for its health benefits and used to treat illnesses.
-In the early 15th century, Buddhist monks maintained hanjeungmak clinics, called hanjeungso, to treat sick poor people; these clinics maintained separate facilities for men and women due to high demand.
+In the early 15th century, Buddhist monks maintained hanjeungmak clinics, called hanjeungso, to treat sick poor people; these clinics operated separate facilities for men and women due to high demand.
 Korean sauna culture and kiln saunas are still popular today, and Korean saunas are ubiquitous.